Kaisrlik/.vim/README.md

 structure of source code files and allows you to efficiently browse through source code files for different programming languages.

-### errormarker.vim

-Hooks the make quickfix command and converts all compiler errors into signs that are placed next to the line with the error.
-Additionally, lines with errors are highlighted.
-The error markers will be updated on every call to :make.

 ### fzf.vim

-Wrapper of fzf for basic vim function.
+Wrapper allowing you to use fzf for basic vim function.

 ### fzf

 fzf is a general-purpose command-line fuzzy finder.
+To be removed since the most of distros already having the tool.

+### orgmode

+Brings `.org` file support to Vim

 ### UltiSnips

-UltiSnips is the ultimate solution for snippets in Vim.
+UltiSnips is the solution for having snippets in Vim.

 ### vim-snippets

-Basic sets of snippets for almost all programing language.
+Basic sets of snippets for almost all programming language.

 ### vim-startify

-Amaizing starting screen.
+starting screen.

-### tagbar

-is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure.

 ### targets